Volvo extended warranty coverage and plans

 - Safety restraint systems

-- Audio/security systems or other aftermarket systems
+- Audio and security systems or other systems not factory installed

 - Vinyl and convertible tops